afshinpir/NavigationView/README.md

 #### Widget

-Rather than a simple `app:headerLayout`, this new view provides 4 different types of header and footer:
+Rather than a simple `app:headerLayout`, this new widget provides 4 different types of header and footer:

 | Attribute | Description |